DanielYoon82/ActiveDirectoryUsers/README.md

 <br />

 - <b>Summary</b> <br />
 I demonstrated using Windows Active Directory with modeling a VM to manage, delete, and create OU's.
+I created an OU and enabled the advanced features to allow a removal of an OU as well.
+Password reset priveleges was given using steps to delegate control towards applicable departments.
+Adjustments within Active Directory is an ever-constant effort as these instances can occur in a real-world setting.
 <br />
 <br />